 Shopping marks the feature debut of Mark Albiston and Louis Sutherland, who were acclaimed for their short films.
 Set on the Kapiti Coast, the 80s-set drama follows half-Samoan teenager Willie (Kevin Paulo), who is seduced into a world of petty crime.
 Adrift in muscle cars and boozy lawn parties, he finds stirrings of love, and escape from his volatile Pākehā father.
 Little brother Solomon (Julian Dennison) must fend for himself.
 Selected for the Berlin and Sundance Film Festivals, Shopping went on a winning spree at the 2013 NZ Film Awards (including Best Film and Screenplay).

-Blue tells the story of a fallen kids’ TV mascot reduced to working as a waiter in an Asian restaurant.
-'Blue' keeps his happy face on as he serves customers food; occasionally he's recognised from his screen fame days, but mostly he's ignored.
-One day bad news arrives.
-The urban alienation themed-film was awarded best short at Cannes Critics' Week 2011.
-Korean-born Stephen Kang moved to New Zealand in 1993; his digital feature Desert was released in New Zealand theatres in 2011, and was selected for South Korea's Pusan International Film Festival.
+Blue tells the story of a fallen kids’ television mascot, reduced to working as a waiter in an Asian restaurant.
+Blue keeps his happy face on as he serves customers food; occasionally he's recognised from his screen fame days, but mostly he's ignored.
+Then one day bad news arrives.
+The urban alienation themed film was named Best Short in the Critics' Week section of the Cannes Film Festival, after just 10 films were selected from 1250 entries.
+Korean-born Stephen Kang moved to New Zealand in 1993; his digital feature Desert was released in Kiwi theatres in 2011.

 Music video director Sam Peacocke's confronting first short film reimagines the events that took place around the robbery of a Manurewa liquor store in 2008, in which owner Navtej Singh was tragically murdered.
 The film takes a kaleidoscopic perspective on colliding South Auckland lives, notably in an — almost unbearably — tense hold-up scene.
 Largely shot with non-actors, the production was self-funded.
 The result was selected for the Melbourne and Berlin Film Festivals; at Berlin it won the Crystal Bear for best short in the Generation 14plus youth section.